Thomas-Boutin/TechnoDoggo/clldhno3m000309lcbf6y34fu.md

 * A **RewriteRule** rewrites the URL matched with a regex

-If we take a look, for instance, at the second rule bloc :
+If we take a look, for instance, at the second rule block :

 ```apache
 RewriteCond %{REQUEST_FILENAME} !-f